Mindlytics/mlsdk-python/README.md

 ## Concepts

-Except for client-level user identify and alias, all over communication with Mindlytics is contained within a "session".
+Except for client-level user identify and alias, all other communication with Mindlytics is contained within a "session".
 In a session you may send your own "user defined" events; that is, events that are not specific to Mindlytics but are meaningful to you.
 In a session you may also start a "conversation" and send special Mindlytics events related to this conversation.
 Events happen at a point in time, but sessions and conversations have a start and an end and thus a specific duration.
 This means you have to start them and end them.
 Depending on how you use the SDK, sessions and conversations can be automatically started and ended for you and you don't have to worry about it.

-Sessions, conversations and events have attributes (sessions) and properties (conversations, events) that are optional and ignored by Mindlytics, but which you can populate with meaningful data that you wish to associate with them.
+Sessions, conversations and events have attributes (sessions) and properties (conversations, events) that are optional, but which you can populate with meaningful data that you wish to associate with them.

 ## Architecture

 The Mindlytics SDK is designed to have an absolute minimal impact on your application.
 The SDK requires `asyncio` and uses an asynchronous queue to decouple your application from the actual communication with Mindlytics.
 When you interact with the SDK your data gets pushed into an asynchronous FIFO and the SDK returns control to your application immediately.
-In the background the SDK removed data from the queue and tries to send it to the Mindlytics service.
+In the background the SDK removes data from the queue and tries to send it to the Mindlytics service.
 The SDK handles errors, and any timeouts, retries or rate limits as it tries to get the data to the server.
 When your application exists there is a way to wait on the SDK to completely drain the queue so no data is lost.

 ## Errors